Get started with Magnum in matter of minutes.

 CMakeLists.txt.
 It just sets up project name, specifies module directory and delegates everything important to

 modules/ contains CMake modules for finding the needed dependencies.
-Unlike modules for finding e.g. GLUT and OpenGL, which are part of standard CMake installation, these aren't part of it and thus must be distributed with the project.
+Unlike modules for finding e.g. OpenGL, which are part of standard CMake installation, these aren't part of it and thus must be distributed with the project.
 These files are just verbatim copied from Magnum repository.

 src/ contains the actual project.
 To keep things simple, the project consists of just one source file with the most minimal code possible: